Mirror Twin Higgs Cosmology: Constraints and a Possible Resolution to the $H_0$ and $S_8$ Tensions

-\end{itemize} The Planck SZ data set differs from that of KV450 in several important ways.
+The Planck SZ data set differs from that of KV450 in several important ways.
 First, and most trivially, Planck SZ uses a somewhat different definition of $S_8$, as given above.
-One can easily relate this to the previously defined $S_8$, finding a Planck SZ measurement of:
+One can easily relate this to the previously defined $S_8$, finding the Planck~2013 SZ measurement of:

 If we use a typical value of $\Omega_m=0.3$, this corresponds to $S_8=0.758$, which is perfectly consistent with the KV450 value of $0.737$ given the errors on the latter value.
 However, the quoted errors on the Planck SZ result are roughly four times smaller than those from KV450, which will have a profound effect on our analysis.